ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/specific-procedures-of-cost-corrections.md

 1. Loading all store transactions (with the opening balances if needed) which depend on the current document;

-2. Тhe <b>Basic Algorithm For Cost Correction Calculation</b> is applied over the loaded set of records;
+2. Тhe [Basic Algorithm For Cost Correction Calculation](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md) is applied over the loaded set of records;

 3. For each store transaction from the set of records, the difference between the algorithm result and the actual cost valid before the creation of the current transaction, is calculated.
-If it is a non-zero result, a new row in the <b>Cost Correction</b> is added.
+If it is a non-zero result, a new row in the [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md) is added.

 Loading the records is performed iteratively.
 Before the first iteration, the following is created: